5 Signs Your Kids Might Have Poor Vision

 Sometimes kids with vision trouble blink excessively to clear their vision.
 This can make their eyes watery, causing them to rub them more.
 Squinting, head tilting, sitting too close to the TV, or closing one eye are also good signs that it’s time to get an eye test.

 Do any of the above seem all too familiar to you?
-The signs a child may have a vision problem can be mistaken for something else, but a quick eye check-up can help get to the root of the problem.
-And many vision problems can be easily corrected if caught early.
+The signs a child may have a vision problem can be mistaken for something else, or may not be brought to your attention if they aren’t spending time in a classroom with a teacher, but a quick eye check-up can help get to the root of the problem.
+Many vision problems can be easily corrected if caught early and it’s the best way to make sure your child’s eyes are getting the care they need.
 Schedule your child's comprehensive eye exam* today.

 DISCLAIMER: THIS WEBSITE DOES NOT PROVIDE MEDICAL ADVICE.
 The information, including but not limited to, text, graphics, images and other material contained on this website are for informational purposes only.
 The purpose of this website is to promote broad consumer understanding and knowledge of various health topics.
 It is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of your physician or other qualified health care provider with any questions you may have regarding a medical condition or treatment and before undertaking a new health care regimen, and never disregard professional medical advice or delay in seeking it because of something you have read on this website.
 Pearle Vision does not recommend or endorse any specific tests, physicians,